Rudolf Levy: Life

 Five years later, due to the increasing persecution of Jews in Germany, he went to Rapallo, Italy, where he stayed with his friend and student, Bob Gesinus-Visser (1898-1978).
 In 1935, he went to Mallorca.
 After the outbreak of the Spanish Civil War, he went to New York to stay with his friend, the actor Erik Charell.
 He did not want to stay there, however, and went back to Europe; first to Dubrovnik, then Ischia, where he lived at the artists' colony.
 He supported himself with occasional painting sales and financial aid from his family, including his now ex-wife, Genia.

-In 1937, his works were placed on the list of Degenerate Art.
+In 1937, his works were placed on the Nazi list of Degenerate Art.
 After World War II began, his residence permit was cancelled and he had to leave Ischia.
 Charell worked hard to obtain a visa for him to return to the United States or seek refuge in South America, but to no avail.
 In 1940, he was able to find a place to stay with friends in Florence.
 After the German Army occupied Italy in 1943, he had to go underground.

 In December of that year, he was lured into a trap by SS agents pretending they were art buyers.
 He was arrested by the Gestapo, briefly imprisoned at Le Murate, then placed on a transport to Auschwitz.
 It is generally believed that he died while in transit, but may have survived until reaching there.